OnSSET/onsset/OnSSET_Manual/data_acquisition.rst

 GIS data in OnSSET
 *******************

 OnSSET is a GIS-based tool and therefore requires data in a geographical format.
-In the context of the power sector, necessary data include those on current and planned infrastructure (electric grid networks, road networks, power plants, industry, public facilities), population characteristics (distribution, location), economic and industrial activity, and local renewable energy flows.
+In the context of the power sector, necessary data includes those on current and planned infrastructure (electric grid networks, road networks, power plants, industry, public facilities), population characteristics (distribution, location), economic and industrial activity, and local renewable energy flows.
 The table below lists all layers required for an OnSSET analysis.

 +----+---------------------------+-----------------+---------------------------------------------------------------------------------+
 | #  | Dataset                   | Type            | Description                                                                     |